Sistemas-Multimedia/MRVC/tools/userManual.md

   - -h Shows help
   - -vpath path to the local video
   - -vurl video URL to download
-  - -level Number of spatial resolutions to MCDWT transform (levels in the Laplacian Pyramid)
+  - -level Number of spatial resolutions to MCDWT transform (levels in the Laplacian Pyramid) default 1
+  - -T Number of levels of the MCDWT (temporal scales) 2 by default.
-  - -vname To change the video name to the output forlder
+  - -vname To change the video name to the output folder.
-  - -frames to select the number of images to transform
+  - -frames to select the number of images to transform, 5 by default.
-  - -transform To specified the direct transform or reconstruction
+  - -transform To specified the direct transform or reconstruction, True by default.

 ### Dependencies